 We are delighted to welcome our friend Martyn Grimmer to teach Gum Bichromate here at Negative Thinking HQ.
 We are admirers of Martyn’s artistry as well as his ability and desire to share his craftsmanship.
 Running over Saturday and Sunday, Martyn will teach you the methods of Gum Bichromate and all of the wonderful ways to play with the process.

+Gum Bichromate is a tactile printing rocess that uses gum arabic mixed with pegments then exposed to light through a negative in direct contact, hardneing the gum.
 Initially, this process appears relatively simple and straightforward, yet it is rife with variables, unpredictability, and yet paradoxically, it can be quite addictive.
-It exists in a bubble of mid nineteenth century time, and will not be rushed.
-It shouldn’t be attempted if you are in a bad mood or stressed.
-It is labor intensive; often, each print can take days to make.
 This unpredictably and lack of control is, oddly enough, part of its charm and why the end result is something that will make you want to revisit this technique time and time again.
+The resulting prints are surprisingly painterly, and totally permanent.